giacomo-santoni/SC-project/README.md

 These modifications were done since these data have to represent only the state of the camera, i.e. dazzled/not dazzled.
 So at the end, an array of 0 and 1 was obtained.

 # 2.3 Dataset features and rearrangement
 This dataset is very imbalanced towards the not-dazzled cameras, with a percentage of 99.7% - 0.3%.
 So, with this kind of data, a neural network would be very good in finding the not-dazzled cameras, but only because they are in larger amount.
-For this reason, I applied an augmentation on the dazzled cameras.
+For this reason, I applied an augmentation on the dazzled cameras, increasing their abundance up 35% with respect to the total number of events.
-Moreover, I applied a cut on the cameras with less than 40 photons, since they don't give useful information for the track reconstruction, reducing the dataset to ...
+Moreover, I applied a cut on the cameras with less than 40 photons, since they don't give useful information for the track reconstruction, reducing the dataset of 12%.
 Then, I split the dataset into 3: train dataset of $\approx 10^5$ events, validation dataset of $\approx 10^3$ events and test dataset of $\approx 10^4$ events.
-The augmentation dataset was attached to the train dataset, yielding to an abundance of 65% not dazzled/35% dazzled.
+The augmentation dataset was attached to the train dataset.

 # 4. CNN MODEL and RESULTS
-In the section _CNN model_, there is the construction of CNN, through a _Sequential_ model, that presents:
+In the section _CNN model_, there is the construction of CNN, through a _Sequential_ model.

-output_bias = keras.initializers.Constant(initial_bias)
-model = models.Sequential([
-layers.Conv2D(32, (3,3), activation='relu',input_shape = input_shape[1:]),
-layers.MaxPooling2D((2,2)),
-layers.Flatten(),#(input_shape = input_shape[1:]),
-layers.Dense(128, activation='relu', bias_initializer=output_bias),
-layers.Dense(64, activation='relu'),
-layers.Dense(32,activation='relu'),
-layers.Dense(1, activation='sigmoid')
-])
-model.compile(optimizer='adam', loss=loss_func, metrics=metric)

 The optimizer is 'adam', the loss function is a BinaryCrossentropy, since is a binary classification problem and the metric chosen is F1Score since I want to reduce both the number of FN and FP.
 An important feature added to the model is the class_weight in the model.fit() function.
 This was another attempts in order to solve the imbalancing problem.
 In this way, the model give more weight and importance to the minority class.
 Training the model for 10 epochs, the results are:

-DA SISTEMARE!!!!!
+DA SISTEMARE DA QUI IN POI
-- training accuracy: ~ 98.98%, training loss ~ 4.5%;
+- training F1 score: ~ 98.98%, training loss ~ 4.5%;
-- validation accuracy: ~ 98.77%, validation loss ~ 5.5%;
+- validation F1 score: ~ 98.77%, validation loss ~ 5.5%;
-- test accuracy: ~ 98.93%, test loss ~ 4.7%;
+- test F1 score: ~ 98.93%, test loss ~ 4.7%;

 METTERE GRAFICI SU ANDAMENTO

 # 5. CONCLUSION

 The CNN model seems good, let's see if increasing the dimensions of the dataset the performances increase.